Data Analytics Overview:

 Data Sampling Rate

-You can filter how much data from your bars to send.
+You can filter how much data from your bars to send to training.
+More data, more training time.
 1 = Everything, every single bar.
 0.8 would be 80%.
 Using less than 100% can speed up analysis, without significantly harming results.
+For a noisy chart, every single bar likely does not provide valuable data, but stick to 1 if you are happy with the training times.

 Force rebuild